Fake news? Trump launches 'Real News' series

 The Trump campaign did not respond to a request for comment.
 The White House deferred to the campaign.

-The Trump campaign-created news episodes — complete with flourishes of usual news broadcasts such as over the shoulder graphics — makes no mention of the Russia investigation and promises "nothing but the facts."
-The focus of the two episodes so far has been "jobs, jobs, jobs," the administration's crackdowns on criminal gangs like MS-13 and the president's donation of his salary.
+The news episodes that were created by the Trump campaign — complete with the details that network news broadcasts use, such as over-the-shoulder graphics — make no mention of the Russia investigation, and promise "nothing but the facts."
+The focus of the two episodes so far has been "jobs, jobs, jobs," the administration's crackdowns on criminal gangs like MS-13, and the president's donation of his salary.

-"I bet you haven't heard about all the accomplishments the president had this week because there's so much fake news out there," Lara Trump said in the series' first video in late July.
+"I bet you haven't heard about all the accomplishments the president had this week because there's so much fake news out there," said Lara Trump, the president's daughter-in-law, in the series' first video in late July.

 In the first episode, she proudly declared: "The economy is booming, ladies and gentlemen."

-"This tactic isn’t new," RNC spokesman Ryan Mahoney told NBC of the Trump campaign's videos.
+"This tactic isn’t new," RNC spokesman Ryan Mahoney said, referring to the Trump campaign's videos.
 "Campaigns use video to get their message out all the time."

 Lawmakers also often employ the same tactics.